Types of information, our obligations and timeframes

 Making a request for official information

 Requests for information may be written or verbal.
-Council may ask for more particulars if the request for information is not sufficiently specific.
+Council may ask for more details if your request isn't specific enough.

 Fees and charges

-If you’re seeking access to information about yourself, this is covered by the Privacy Act 1993 free of charge.
+If you’re looking for access to information about yourself, this is covered by the Privacy Act 2020 free of charge.